david-abel/simple_rl/README.md

 ## Contributing

 If you'd like to contribute: that's great!
-Take a look at some of the needed improvements below: I'd love for folks to work on those pieces.
+Take a look at some of the needed improvements below: I'd love for folks to work on those items.
 Please see the [contribution guidelines](https://github.com/david-abel/simple_rl/blob/master/CONTRIBUTING.md).
 Email me with any questions.

 ## Making a New MDP